percona/pmm-doc/docs/setting-up/server/helm.md

 PMM ships with self signed SSL certificates to provide secure connection between client and server ([check here](../../how-to/secure.md#ssl-encryption)).

 You will see the warning when connecting to PMM.
+To further increase security, you should set up TLS certificates with Ingress controller, see [TLS](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
+PMM helm chart supports Ingress.
+See [PMM network configuration](https://github.com/percona/percona-helm-charts/tree/main/charts/pmm#pmm-network-configuration).

+For detailed instruction please check [Install PMM instance on Amazon EKS](../../how-to/pmm-eks.md#deploy-cert-manager).

-To further increase security, you should provide your certificates and add values of credentials to the fields of the `cert` section:
+Another approach to set up TLS certificates is to provide your certificates and add values of credentials to the fields of the `cert` section:

 ```yaml
 certs: